-The triune brain is a model from Paul MacLean that shows three different areas of the brain: the “blue brain” neocortex, the “red brain” limbic system, and the brown reptilian brain.
+The triune brain is a model from Paul MacLean that shows three different areas of the brain: the “blue brain” neocortex, the “red brain” limbic system, and the gray reptilian brain.
 This is an over-simplification of very complex brain processes that I will leave to the neuroscientists to explain.
 But I find it useful in thinking about stress behavior and misbehaviour, or in the context of the election outcome, to use the triune brain for thinking about stress behavior versus deliberate, logical and reasoned outcomes.
 I ask myself a simple question to begin reframing a behavior in myself or others: Is ‘blue brain’, home of the prefrontal cortex and calm and alert thinking, running the show?
 Or is the ‘red brain’ – the limbic system and headquarters for releasing the stress responses of fight, flight, and freeze – in charge?

 Oversimplified I know, but still helpful.
 I instantly recognize that there may be a sea of red brains “running the show” as part of the explanation for the sea of Republican red we also saw across the electoral map last night.

 When I told Stuart how I was feeling this morning after last night’s election outcome he explained this: